75mm-studio/security/docs/codename.md

   - every project including cloud accounts.
   - folders used for data transmission from cloud.
   - client accounts for cloud
- - Client accounts for cloud shall use the same code name with project code name.
+ - Name of client accounts for cloud shall use the same code name with project code name.
 - Even in the internal meeting, project shall be refered to as its code name .

 ## 프로젝트 이름/Project Name